Rename Colonial Building, say Newfoundland and Labrador Indigenous groups

 The pillared, limestone building stands at the top of Colonial Street in downtown St. John's, just beside a popular park.
 It first opened in 1850 to house Newfoundland's colonial government, and it was home to the provincial legislature for the first 10 years after Newfoundland joined Canada in 1949.

 The provincial Tourism Department discussed the need to rename the building "as part of ongoing efforts in support of Indigenous reconciliation," in an information note dated Nov.
-17, 2021.
+17, 2021, and first obtained by CBC News.

 The department said Monday it plans to have the story of Indigenous governance told and represented at the building, which is under renovation to become a tourist attraction that will include tours and exhibits.